ninabarzh/broomstick/content/posts/defendable-internet3.md

   - Internet
   - resilience
 draft: false
-description: "An exploration of steps to address the structural weaknesses of the internet and move towards a more defendable digital world."
+description: "An exploration to address the structural weaknesses of the internet and move towards a more defendable digital world."
 ---

 [The internet is fundamentally broken]({{< relref "posts/defendable-internet2.md" >}}).

-The question now is: what can we actually do about it?
+The question now is: what can we do?
 The answer is messy, expensive, and occasionally involves telling very powerful people that their business model is morally questionable.

 ## Accepting the obvious